sureifylabs/.github/pull_request_template.md

 <!--
     Notes to reviewers:
-    If any PR doesn't match the above mentioned, please feel free to reject the PR.
+    If any PR doesn't match the above requests, please feel free to reject the PR.
 -->